CICE-Consortium/Icepack/doc/source/science_guide/sg_bgc.rst

 The **icepack\_in** namelist options are described in the :ref:`tabnamelist`.

-Vertically resolved z-tracers are brine- volume conserved and thus depend on both the ice volume and the brine height fraction tracer (:math:`v_{in}f_b`).
+Vertically resolved z-tracers are brine volume conserved and thus depend on both the ice volume and the brine height fraction tracer (:math:`v_{in}f_b`).
 These tracers follow the conservation equations for multiply dependent tracers (see, for example Equation :eq:`transport-apnd-lvl` where :math:`a_{pnd}` is a tracer on :math:`a_{lvl}a_{i}`)